shwethav29/decapstone/README.md

 ### Data Quality
 At the end of the transformation of data.
 We will use a s3 operator to check the processed data that was created after the transformation logic on the raw data.
 This is shown as the data quality check operator in the above shown pipeline.
+There is also a run_data_quality task that checks if the immigration, immigrant tables has data in it for the month and year of the run.

 ### Steps to execute this project